sofiawallq/star-wars-quiz/README.md

 The quiz automatically takes the user to the next question when an answer is given, but the y also have the option to use the "Previous" and "Next" question

 ### Score Area
+The score area fetures

 ### Footer

 ### Features left to Implement

 ## Testing

-The page has been tested on different devices - such as phones, tablets and laptops.
+- The page has been tested on different devices - such as phones, tablets and laptops.
 Among others the page has been tested on Samsung S22, Iphone 11, Apple Ipad, Goolge Chromebook and a wide screen desktop.

-When it comes to phones it has been viewed on five different models to make sure it looks the same depending on the brand and screen size of the phone.
+- When it comes to phones it has been viewed on five different models to make sure it looks the same depending on the brand and screen size of the phone.

-It has been tested in different web browsers such as Google Chrome, Microsoft Edge, Safari and Mozilla Firefox to make sure everything acts as it should.
+- It has been tested in different web browsers such as Google Chrome, Microsoft Edge, Safari and Mozilla Firefox to make sure everything acts as it should.

-The internal links have been tested on both laptop and different mobile devices and works as they should, from all different pages.
+- The internal links have been tested on both laptop and different mobile devices and works as they should, from all different pages.

-The external links works as well, both the social media ones and the ones to different kennels.
-They all open in a new browser window as indented.

-The contact form is responsive and the required part on every row of input works.
-The autocomplete function also works as i should.
-When pressing "Send" the form returns information that the form has been prepared and submitted correctly.

-Responsivness has been tested on devices as small as 280px in screen size up to 2560px, with the help of Chrome DevTools.
-Through discussion with my mentor it was desided to keep the page responsive up to a screens size of 1200px, and make it "static" on wider screens so that the content wouldn't look weird and stretched.
+- Responsivness has been tested on devices as small as 280px in screen size up to 2560px, with the help of Chrome DevTools.
+On screens sizes over 1200px wide the width becomes fixed so the content won't stretch on wide screens.

-No elements overlap when viewed on smaller screens.
-Some features such as the external links to kennels acts differently depending on screens size - when viewed on smaller devices they appear in a vertical row, on larger devices they instead show up in a horizontal row.
+- No elements overlap when viewed on smaller screens.
+Hur lägger sig frågor och svar?

-Overall, the layout and functions are easy to access and the page has a clean and simple layout which enables easy access to all parts of the site for the user.
+- Overall, the layout and functions are easy to access and the page has a clean and simple layout which enables easy access to all parts of the site for the user.

 ## Validator testing
 HTML - no errors was returned when the page was tested through the official W3C validator.